Tinystep1/cmfive-docs/_documentation/cmfive_core/introduction.md

  - abstraction of code objects into database storage
  - abstractions for users, sessions and security

 It is installed by a symlink from the boilerplate system folder.
-For detailed information, see the adjacent menu.